joshembling/cache-machine/README.md

 }
 ```

-4) You may prefer to dynamically refer to your keys as properties within this class.
+3) You may prefer to dynamically refer to your keys as constants or properties within this class.

 ```php
 use JoshEmbling\CacheMachine\CacheMachine;